Chainsaw attack leads to 2-county high-speed chase, crash, arrest

 Click here for updates on this story

-JACKSON, Mississippi (WAPT) — A man was handcuffed after a high-speed chase through two counties that began with a chainsaw attack and ended on Highway 80 in Jackson.
+JACKSON, Mississippi (WAPT) — A judge set bond at $225,000 for a man accused of leading law enforcement officers on a high-speed chase through two counties that began with a chainsaw attack and ended on Highway 80 in Jackson.

 The incident began around 3:15 a.m.
 Monday, when a woman called the Rankin County Sheriff’s Department asking for a deputy to be on standby while she collected some personal items from a home on Loflin Road in Florence after a domestic dispute.